 The site is an industrial property and has neighboring industrial and residential areas.
 Over 163,000 people live within one mile of the site.

-Threats and ContaminantsGroundwater and soil at the site were contaminated by PCE, trichloroethane, cis-1,2-dichloroethylene, and trichloroethene (TCE).
+Threats and ContaminantsGroundwater and soil at the site were contaminated by PCE, trichloroethane (TCA), cis-1,2-dichloroethylene, and trichloroethylene (TCE).
 Prior to any cleanup work being taken (see Cleanup Progress, below), direct contact or accidental ingestion of contaminated soil or groundwater could have posed a human health risk.
 Currently, surface soil has been cleaned up but dissolved contaminants remain in site groundwater.

 Kurt constructed a pump-and-treat system in 1986 to clean up contaminated groundwater near the site.
 The system is still operating and it will continue to operate until groundwater cleanup goals are achieved.
 More details about the history of the investigation and the cleanup are shown below.

-The MPCA completed the most recent five-year review of this site in 2009.
-MPCA determined that the cleanup remedy at this site remains protective of human health and the environment in the short term.
-The sump, which is suspected to be the contaminant source area, has been removed and capped to reduce infiltration.
-A shallow well, which was thought to be a source of infiltration of contaminants into groundwater, has been propertly abandoned.
-A pump and treat sysem is in operation to control migration of shallow groundwater.
+The MPCA completed another five-year review of the site in 2009.
+MPCA determined that the cleanup remedy remains protective of human health and the environment in the short term.
+The sump, which was suspected to be the contaminant source area, has been removed and capped to reduce infiltration.
+A shallow well, which was thought to be a source of infiltration of contaminants into groundwater, has been properly abandoned.
+A pump-and-treat sysem is in operation to control migration of shallow groundwater.
 Institutional controls are in place to limit access to groundwater and soils.
 Recommendations for additional actions to ensure long-term protectiveness include capture zone analysis and placing an additional institutional control on the site for groundwater.

-In 2010, Kurt Manufacturing removed additional soil from the source area and installed a pilot soil vapor extraction (SVE) system.
+In 2010, Kurt removed additional soil from the source area and installed a pilot soil vapor extraction (SVE) system.
+The SVE system began operating in late 2011 and has removed approximately 1500 pounds of VOCs since February 2011.
 It is hoped that this additional source removal will shorten the length of time that an active groundwater migration control system will need to operate.